 “Socially constructed images are so embedded in Western culture that they appear quite "natural," To understand how most women are socialized we must first understand how they see themselves, are seen by others, and at what point the process begins.
 "Images of women and men can effectively incite both sexes to adopt certain self-images, attitudes, and behavior.
 Male-constructed images of women, and men, are so embedded in Western culture that they appear quite "natural."
 Once it is recognized that images of women and men effectively are constructed to incite both sexes to adopt certain self-images, then it becomes necessary to ask not only how they are constructed but also why."

+The sexualization of girls and women, is everywhere in our media and oftentimes these images are electronically altered to increase attractiveness.
+This exploitation of female sexuality in advertising has negative consequences for women.
 Images of thin models seen, for example, in TV and magazine advertisements, and good-looking muscular men appear daily in magazines, films and television.
 Thanks to beauty pageants such as “Miss World” and “Miss Universe”, as well as locally organized beauty pageants, teenage girls now define beauty by the shape and size of their bodies with the impression that being skinnier is sexier.
 More young men are also turning to drugs such as steroids to help build muscle strength.
 This unrealistic importance given to body image has been blamed for the poor self-esteem and unhappiness among ordinary people, particularly the youth.
 While doctors do not agree on the extent of this problem, eating disorders such as anorexia have been affecting more young people (Cooper 1997).

 “In our consumption-oriented, mediated society, much of what comes to pass as important is based often on the stories produced and disseminated by media institutions.
 Much of what audiences know and care about is based on the images, symbols, and narratives in radio, television, film, music, and other media.
 How individuals construct their social identities, how they come to understand what it means to be male, female, black, white, Asian, Latino, Native American—even rural or urban—is shaped by commodified texts produced by media for audiences that are increasingly segmented by the social constructions of race and gender.
 Today’s media, in short, is central to what ultimately comes to represent our social realities.” http://www.jofreeman.com/womensociety/socconstruct.htm